In This Section

 CWU biology graduate J Shah conducted this research with her thesis advisor and professor of biology Dr. Clay Arango.
 The Window on Central showcases the work of CWU faculty and students in the College of the Sciences.
 J Shah is currently a habitat biologist in Yakima County for the Washington Department of Fish and Wildlife. (a College of the Sciences “Window on Central” display)

-This student curated and designed exhibit in the Dean Hall Lobby explores how geography contributes to the unmistakeable Ellensburg wind.
+This student curated and designed exhibit in the Dean Hall Lobby tells the story of the prehistoric ground sloth found in Quincy, WA.

 Check out our online exhibits!
 Explore our collections!
 Check out our Facebook and Instagram!